A Genus-two Surface Code: Robustness to dephasing noise

-In case of local dephasing, from (S3) in \cite{supplementary material} we see that for $\gamma=0$, the Bloch vector coordinates in the new state, $\ket{\psi'}$ are the same as that in the old state, $\ket{\psi}_L$ and $\mathcal{P}$ has a pre-factor 1/4.
+In case of local dephasing, from Eq. (\ref{eq:local}) we see that for $\gamma=0$, the Bloch vector coordinates in the new state, $\ket{\psi'}$ are the same as that in the old state, $\ket{\psi}_L$ and $\mathcal{P}$ has a pre-factor 1/4.
 The off-diagonal elements, $c_{\Delta n}=\exp{\left[-\frac{\Delta n}{2}\gamma t\right]}$.
-Comparing with $\exp{[-\gamma t]}$, we infer $\Delta n=2$, an analogue of ``Hamming distance" of the code; it is also in agreement with the distance found using the Knill-Laflamme conditions, Eq. \eqref{eq:knill-laflamme}.
+Comparing with $\exp{[-\gamma t]}$, we infer $\Delta n=2$, an analog of ``Hamming distance" of the code; it is also in agreement with the distance found using the Knill-Laflamme conditions, Eq. \eqref{eq:knill-laflamme}.
 As $t\to\infty$, $p_x=p_y=0$, which shows that there is no leakage in the $X-Y$ space.
 Moreover, even in the presence of noise, $\langle R_Z\rangle$ remains unaffected.
 Thus the code is significantly robust against noise.

-A lot of work has been done on stabilizer codes due to their significance in the development of fault-tolerant quantum computation \citep{bonilla2021xzzx,srivastava2022xyz,tomita2014low}.
-We have presented a code which is inspired by the intricate topologies of the phase space surfaces of quantum billiards \citep{jain2017nodal}.
-We have given complete description of the code - from organization of data and ancillary qubits to the construction of logical operators and entangled states.
+A lot of work has been done on stabilizer codes due to their significance in the development of fault-tolerant quantum computation \cite{bonilla2021xzzx,srivastava2022xyz,tomita2014low}.
+We have presented a code that is inspired by the intricate topologies of the phase space surfaces of quantum billiards \cite{jain2017nodal}.
+We have given a complete description of the code - from the organization of data and ancillary qubits to the construction of logical operators and entangled states.
 We have also shown that the code is scalable with a desirably high encoding rate.
-The design and optimality of the code illustrates, \`{a} la Kitaev, beautiful connections between quantum computation, information, geometry and topology.
+The design and optimality of the code illustrate beautiful connections between quantum computation, information, geometry, and topology.
+0.25 truecm